How Egypt's Income Tax System Works

 The system has seven tax bands.
 Seven.
 That's more granular than most African countries, and it means the jump between brackets is relatively gentle.
 A mid-range earner in Cairo won't feel the same squeeze as someone earning the same relative amount in a country with only three or four bands.

 One more thing worth knowing: Egypt's tax year runs January to December.
-Your employer calculates and withholds PAYE each month, so you normally don't need to file a separate return unless you have additional income sources outside your employment.
+Your employer calculates and withholds payroll tax each month, then reconciles it annually.
+If you have freelance, rental or business income outside employment, your filing position can be different.

 2026 ETA 7-Band Tax Table